Every machine comes with its own built-in software.

 Sure Cuts A Lot is one of the easiest to use programs for cutting.
 It supports combining fonts, importing your own shapes, lines, artwork, cut lines, as well as drawing your own.

-With Sure Cuts A Lot 5, they’ve brought a lot of the typical functionality you’re used to in Photoshop and other Adobe editing products into the SCAL workflow (easy to use guidelines, magnetic snapping, and masking).
+With Sure Cuts A Lot 6, they’ve brought a lot of the typical functionality you’re used to in Photoshop and other Adobe editing products into the SCAL workflow (easy-to-use guidelines, magnetic snapping, and masking).

 SCAL supports both TrueType and OpenType fonts so you’ll have lots of fonts that you can download for free and use.